What Is ADHD?

 ADHD in children

 In addition to taking note of hyperactivity, inattentiveness, and impulsivity in your child’s behavior, it is suggested that caretakers observe how a child interacts with others around them.
+Questions to consider during your observation include:

-• Behave impulsively?
+• Do they behave impulsively?

 ADHD in teens

-ADHD symptoms in teenagers are similar to those exhibited by children.
-However, the increasing pressures and other changes that often accompany teenage life can present unique concerns for those who live with the disorder.
-Emotional dysregulation, in particular, can be exacerbated by new responsibilities and changing hormones.
-Given the often-mounting scholastic demands during an individual’s teen years, challenges surrounding homework, projects, and other school-related activities may also become more noticeable in an adolescent with ADHD.
-Comorbid conditions like anxiety, depression, or other mental health disorders may also signal the existence of ADHD in a teenager.
+Emotional dysregulation, in particular, can be exacerbated by new responsibilities and highly variable hormones.
+Those who had milder symptoms in childhood may find that their symptoms are much more intrusive than before.
+Given the often-mounting scholastic demands during an individual’s teen years, challenges surrounding homework, projects, and other school-related activities may become more noticeable in an adolescent with ADHD.
+Comorbid conditions like anxiety, depression, or other mental health disorders may also signal the existence of previously undiagnosed ADHD in a teenager.

 ADHD in adults